 Something died in the roof.
 At first it smelt overwhelmingly gross, and then it smelt like a pickled onion.

 We did the maths (and then we triple checked the numbers) – in 2021 Toiletries Amnesty provided access to toiletries and hygiene products to over 2.25million people.
-That’s right. over two million and twenty-five thousand people.
+That’s right.
+Over two million, two hundred and fifty thousand people.

 I’ve been sent some interesting things in the post: vitamins, and doughnuts.